 Dr. Nabil Wasif is a consultant in the general surgery division of Mayo Clinic Hospital.
 His main area of interest is in cancer research and he has a speciality in researching melanoma, as well as malignancies of the pancreas and gastrointestinal tract.
-He also serves as an associate professor of surgery at Mayo Clinic Hospital.
+He also serves as a professor of surgery at Mayo Clinic Hospital.
 He specializes in the use of HIPEC (hyperthermic intraperitoneal chemotherapy), which is a specialized chemotherapy treatment.

 Dr. Wasif’s goal in research is to deliver better care to cancer patients through clinical management and decision-making.
 He conducts research projects through Mayo Clinic Hospital, some of which include the cost of overusing diagnostic imaging for melanoma and decision modeling to support the surgical management of intraductal papillary mucinous neoplasms of the pancreas.